stopover 8hrs 10 miin bole inter airport

 With two long runways and around 7.5 million passengers, AABIA is hub to Ethiopian Airlines operating out of Terminal 2 (serving the African continent, as well as Asia, Europe and America), and is served by international airlines offering direct and connecting flights to all parts of the globe.

 Passengers can either electronically check-in and print their own 2D barcoded boarding passes, or use SITA Cuss kiosks for self-check-in.

-Other amenities inside the passenger terminals include a bank branch, currency exchange service, post office, VIP lounge, first aid station, travel agency & tour operator, a few food & drink establishments, gift shops, newsstands & duty-free shops.
+Amenities & services inside the passenger terminals include a bank branch, currency exchange service, post office, VIP lounge, first aid station, travel agency & tour operator, a few food & drink establishments, gift shops, newsstands & duty-free shops.
 Bole Airport's baggage handling system can handle up to 8,000 bags per hour.

-Cloud Nine passengers can use the Cloud Nine Lounge offering a number of amenities, including computers & wireless connection.
+- Cloud Nine passengers can use the Cloud Nine Lounge offering a number of amenities, including computers & wireless connection.

 Parking options at Bole International include a parking garage in front of the International terminal and a parking lot in front of the Domestic Terminal.

 Present & future Airport developments: